100 Fantastic Travel Tips – Save on Hotels, Travel, Food & Entertainment

 12. Bring with a first aid kit, just in case.

-13. Don’t plan too many activities for your trip.
-You want some time to relax too!
+13. Don’t plan too many activities.
+You want some time to relax or be spontaneous too!
 Too many activities can leave you feeling more overwhelmed than relaxed.

 14. Check the expected 10 day weather forecast to help you plan your activities and clothing.